k3b/camera-date-folders/README.md

 * Currently no EXIF metadata are extracted, instead the photo's date must be encoded in the file name.
 * Only one photo directory is currently supported.
-* Due to Google's policy, the program is forced to use Google's Storage Access Framework, which is extremely slow.
+* Due to Google's policy, the program is forced to use Google's Storage Access Framework, which is extremely slow (measured factor 1/60).
 A faster version is technically trivial, but that one would not be allowed to be published in Play Store.

 # Permissions Needed